buger/goreplay/docs/Saving-and-Replaying-from-file.md

 `--input-file` accepts file pattern, for example: `--input-file logs-2016-05-*`: it will replay all the files, sorting them in lexicographical order.

 ### Buffered file output
-Gor has memory buffer when it writes to file, and continuously flush changes to the file.
-Flushing to file happens if the buffer is filled, forced flush every 1 second, or if Gor is closed.
+GoReplay has memory buffer when it writes to file, and continuously flush changes to the file.
+Flushing to file happens if the buffer is filled, forced flush every 1 second, or if GoReplay is closed.
 You can change it using `--output-file-flush-interval` option.
 It most cases it should not be touched.

 ### File format
 HTTP requests stored as it is, plain text: headers and bodies.
 Requests separated by `\n🐵🙈🙉\n` line (using such sequence for uniqueness and fun).
 Before each request goes single line with meta information containing payload type (1 - request, 2 - response, 3 - replayed response), unique request ID (request and response have the same) and timestamp when request was made.
 An example of 2 requests: